 In 1998, VW revamped the car with a curvy flashback to the 60s favourite, complete with typical pastel colourways, curves and a flower holder on every dash board.
 Sadly, Volkswagen announced that the Beetle will no longer be produced after 2019, but they’re sending it off with two celebratory specials named “the Final Edition”, both being convertibles.
-Today’s modern “bug” comes with all the gadgetry the 60s Bug-lovers wouldn’t have even dreamed about; including blind-spot monitoring, parking sensors, and Rear Traffic Alert.
+Today’s modern “bug” comes with all the gadgetry the 60s Bug-lovers wouldn’t have even dreamed about, including blind-spot monitoring, parking sensors, and Rear Traffic Alert.

 The new ‘people’s car’ made its debut in 1974, coming in at a time when the little hatchback was just coming into demand.
 The little VW has managed to outlive the competitors of its day: the Austin Allegro and the Vauxhall Viva.
 Unlike the Beetle, the Golf featured a water-cooled engine and was front-wheel drive.
-The new looks and sporty feel sold over one million cars in the first two years, (compared to the Bug which took a decade to sell that many), so the “cabriolet” convertible and the higher-performing GTI were introduced.
+The new looks and sporty feel sold over one million cars in the first two years (compared to the Bug which took a decade to sell that many) so the “cabriolet” convertible and the higher-performing GTI were introduced.

 Through the years the Golf continued to keep up with popular trends.
-In the 90s, safety was paramount to buyers, and the 1992 Golf was one of the first models to get front airbags and anti-lock braking system (ABS).
+In the 90s, safety was paramount to buyers, and the 1992 Golf was one of the first models to get front airbags and an anti-lock braking system (ABS).
 Later, the Golf Estate was added for families, and VW's marketing focused on the Golf’s reliability.
-Today, the Golf Mk7 still offers the practical estate, as well as the high-performing “hot hatch”, the Golf R32, complete with all-wheel drive.
+Today, the Golf Mk7 still offers the practical estate, as well as the high-performing “hot hatch”, the Golf R32 complete with all-wheel drive.
 The focus these days is more on reducing weight and improving fuel consumption, but the marketing has a quiet confidence that is very fitting of a 40yr-old leader; anything else is just not a Golf.